csterritt/fiber-basic-auth/README.md

 could suddenly disappear, since the service started a new host.
 Databases are supposed to be durable... let them do their job.

-Sixth, the sign-in and sign-up paths should redirect you to root if you're signed in.

-Seventh, sign-up should direct our new user to a welcome page with some basic info.
+Sixth, sign-up should direct our new user to a welcome page with some basic info.